Q&A » Frequently Asked Questions »

 © Copyright [Year] Your Name

-Trademarked names may appear throughout this book.
-Rather than use a trademark symbol with every occurrence of a trademarked name, names are used in an editorial fashion, with no intention of infringement of the respective owner’s trademark.
+Trademarks and service marks may appear throughout this book.
+These trademarks and service marks are the intellectual property of their respective owners.
+Rather than use a trademark or service mark symbol with every occurrence of a trademark or service mark trademarked name, the trademark or service marks names are used in an editorial fashion, with no intention of infringement of the respective owner’s trademark or service marks.

 This is a work of fiction.
 Names, characters, places, and incidents either are the product of the author’s imagination or are used fictitiously, and any resemblance to actual persons, living or dead, events, or locales is entirely coincidental.